akka/akka-persistence-cassandra/docs/src/main/paradox/journal.md

 It is not enabled automatically as it is in the driver's reference.conf and is not overridable in a profile.

+#### Target partition size

+The messages table that stores the events is partitioned by `(persistence_id, partition_nr)`.
+The `partition_nr` is an artificial partition key to ensure that the Cassandra partition does not get too large if there are a lot of events for a single `persistence_id`.

+`akka.persistence.cassandra.journal.target-partition-size` controls the number of events that the journal tries to put in each Cassandra partition.
+It is a target as `persistAll` calls will have all the events in the same partition even if it will exceed the target partition size to ensure atomicity.

+It is not possible to change the value once you have data so consider if the default of 50000 is right for your application before deploying to production.
+Multiply the value by your expected serialized event size to roughly work out how large the Cassandra partition will grow to.
+See [wide partitions in Cassandra](https://thelastpickle.com/blog/2019/01/11/wide-partitions-cassandra-3-11.html) for a summary of how large a partition should be depending on the version of Cassandra you are using.

 #### Consistency

 By default the journal uses `QUORUM` for all reads and writes.